Copyright 2020 Karlsruhe Institute of Technology

 )

-if download_name is not None:
+if content_length is None:

 if content_length is not None: